fivetran/dbt_klaviyo/README.md

 ```

 ### Passthrough Columns

 Additionally, the Klaviyo package includes all source columns defined in the [macros folder](https://github.com/fivetran/dbt_klaviyo_source/tree/main/macros) of the source package.
 We highly recommend including custom fields in this package as models now only bring in the standard fields for the `EVENT` and `PERSON` tables.

-You can add more columns using our pass-through column variables.
-These variables allow for the pass-through fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
-Datatype casting is configured via a sql snippet within the `transform_sql` key.
-You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
-Use the below format for declaring the respective pass-through variables.
+You can add more columns using our passthrough column variables.
+These variables allow for the passthrough fields to be aliased (`alias`) and casted (`transform_sql`) if desired, although it is not required.
+Datatype casting is configured via a SQL snippet within the `transform_sql` key.
+You may add the desired sql while omitting the `as field_name` at the end, and your custom passthough fields will be casted accordingly.
+Use the following format for declaring the respective passthrough variables.

 ```yml
 # dbt_project.yml